AGuanDE/ontario-sunshine-salary-dashboard/README.md

    🕒 **Wait for completion:** The full pipeline (1996 up to the latest year) will take a few minutes to complete, since it is processing multiple years of data.
 You can monitor progress in the Airflow UI’s **Graph** or **Tree** view.
 Each year’s run will execute the chain of tasks one after another.
 Wait until all tasks across all years show a success status (green) before moving to the next step.
 The DAG is designed with catch-up enabled, so it will automatically run for each year up to the current year.

-3. **The dbt models will run after.** After Airflow has finished ingesting and cleaning the data, it will trigger the 'trigger_dbt_runner' task which will spin up another docker container to run the dbt models (the dbt has to run in a separate container because of dependency conflicts with airflow).
-Once the dbt models are succesfully built, the tables are ready to be visualized.
+3.  **The dbt models will run after.** After Airflow has finished ingesting and processing the data, it will trigger the 'trigger_dbt_runner' task which will spin up another docker container to run the dbt models (dbt runs in a separate container due to dependency conflicts with Airflow i.e. dbt-core).

+    The primary dbt model (`models/staging/stg_salary_canon.sql`) processes the cleaned data and materializes it as a table in your data warehouse (e.g., BigQuery).
+To optimize query performance and reduce costs for downstream analysis (like in the Streamlit app), this table is explicitly configured with:
+    * **Partitioning:** The table is partitioned by the `calendar_year` column
+    * **Clustering:** Within each partition, the data is clustered by the `job_title` and `sector` columns.

+    Once the dbt models are successfully built with these optimizations, the final tables are ready for visualization.

 4. **Launch the Streamlit app.** Finally, you can run the Streamlit app to visualize the data.
 The Streamlit application will query the processed data (from BigQuery) and provide an interactive dashboard for the Sunshine List.
 To start the app, run:
    ```bash